 The gravity of the situation can be gauged from the fact that over 300 tons per day of food waste is being generated in Bahrain which constitutes around 11% of the total municipal waste.
 All this waste is dumped in bins and collected by Municipal Contractors and transported to Askar landfill site located some 25 km away from the city.

 People in the Middle East must understand that we are importing major quantity of our food items and throwing it carelessly in the garbage is not feasible.
 It is estimated that around one fourth of all food purchased becomes rot and find its way to the garbage bin even before being used or eaten.

 The situation calls for developing better food habits and Take Only What You Can Eat attitude respecting Mother Nature.
-The “social and cultural solution” lies in the smart way of dealing with food avoiding waste.
-Let us practice the following tips to minimize food waste in Middle East:
+The “social and cultural solution” lies in the smart way of dealing with food and avoiding waste generation.

 - Buy specifically what you want and in actual quantities.

 - Buying food items especially fruits and vegetables in smaller quantities depending on use.

 - Optimize use of food items and eating the required food and even leftovers.

 - Don’t feel ashamed of taking/ packing ‘left overs’ in the parties, it does not affect your self esteem and reputation.

 - Daily checking the food items in your fridge/ deep freezer and in your fruit basket regarding items that may get rot/ expired.
 Utilize it or donate it before it becomes waste.